What Should Be in a Personnel File? Seeking Clarity on Statutory Requirements and Recommendations

 tajsateesh

-Prashanth Joseph has got the complete list--for the situation when it's opened while the person is joining the Company [most of the documents mentioned by him usually form a part of the documents to be submitted by the new Joinee while reporting on the First day].
+Prashanth Joseph has got the complete list for the situation when it's opened while the person is joining the company.
+Most of the documents mentioned by him usually form a part of the documents to be submitted by the new joinee while reporting on the first day.
+But nowadays, the Background Check (BC) docket also seems to have become a part of the Personal File, although I am not entirely sure if it's a statutory requirement.
+This is because it has now become an essential part of the final selection process.

-However since the Personal File is supposed to even survive an employee's exit from the company, copies of all the individual's documents like his/her Appraisals, Letters of Recommendation/Disciplinary action, etc also form a part of the Personal file later on.
+However, since the Personal File is supposed to even survive an employee's exit from the company, copies of all the individual's documents such as appraisals, letters of recommendation/disciplinary action, etc., also form a part of the Personal File later on.

 TS